jaw566/Capstone/README.md

 ### Installing

-A step by step series of examples that tell you how to get the software running For this software to work ROS must be insalled on the host machine.
+A step by step series of examples that tell you how to get the software running.

+For this software to work ROS must be insalled on the host machine.
 To learn how to install ROS visit [ROS.org](https://www.ros.org/)

 Clone the repo into the home directroy